Pedestrian Accidents Claims & Pedestrian Accident Compensation

 The courts will assess the severity of your injuries, your emotional suffering and your financial hardship to decide an amount that is appropriate to your suffering.
 Compensation amounts vary massively, ranging from around £3,000 for a whiplash claim to more than £140,000 for a spinal injury.

-Our compensation calculator can help you work out how much money you will be able to claim.
+Our Injury Claim Compensation Calculator can help you work out how much money you will be able to claim.
 Like the courts, the calculator will assess your personal details and generate an estimated amount that is relevant to your circumstances.

 When can I make a claim?